 By the way, if you have children, whether they are yet interested in gardening or not, this may well be something that they might like to do with you since essentially it involves playing around with mud.

-Home soil texture analysis
+How to do your own soil texture analysis

-- Scrape away any mulch or organic matter from the surface of the soil and then dig up a sample of soil.
+Scrape away any mulch or organic matter from the surface of the soil and then dig up a sample of soil.
 You only need enough to fit easily in the palm of your hand.
 If there are any stones or large particles of organic matter remove those.

 You may need to do this with a hammer or a kitchen pestle and mortar.
 But take care not to grind the soil particles, just break up the crumbs.

 The idea is to make the whole sample moist and free from lumps.
 It shouldn’t be so wet that it falls apart because of the moisture content.
 It should end up a consistency that can potentially be rolled into a ball.

 Roll it between the palms of your hands and note whether the ball holds together, as this is one of the indicators of soil texture type.

 What you have to do is place the ball of soil between your thumb and forefinger and by sliding your thumb and forefinger in opposite directions try to create a ribbon of soil.
 The length of the ribbon that you create is another indicator of soil texture.

-- Finally, consult the table below, and try to identify the description which most closely matches the behaviour of your soil sample.
+Finally, consult the table below, and try to identify the description which most closely matches the behaviour of your soil sample.
 You can then read across to find your soil texture class.